EvansLopes/HTML-CSS-Simple-Calculator/README.md

-# JS-Simples-Calculator
+# HTML and CSS simple calculator
-Simple calculator project using HTML, CSS and Javascript
+Simple calculator project using HTML and CSS